SEO Isn't Dead, It Moved: A Modern Playbook for Organic Visibility

 Can I just shift budget to paid instead of doing modern SEO?

 No. Paid sits on the same results pages that AI Overviews are reshaping, so the same forces compress paid clicks.
-More importantly, AI-shaped buyers form their consideration sets inside assistants and answers, upstream of where a paid click can reach them, so you can end up bidding to capture demand that was already decided without you.
+More important, AI-shaped buyers build their consideration sets inside assistants and answers, upstream of where a paid click can reach, so you can end up paying to capture demand that was already decided without you.

 What does a modern SEO playbook include?

-It keeps technical fundamentals and content quality but raises the standard, adds structured data as a first-class priority, stands up answer-engine optimization as its own discipline, manages off-site consensus across third-party sources, and rebuilds measurement around presence and value rather than rankings and raw traffic.
+It keeps technical fundamentals and content quality but raises the bar, promotes structured data to a first-class priority, stands up answer-engine optimization as its own discipline, manages off-site consensus across third-party sources, and rebuilds measurement around presence and value in place of rankings and raw traffic.

 Sources